koulakhilesh/OpenEnergy/README.md

 - [x] Initial development and setup
 - [x] Basic simulation capabilities for energy markets and battery operations
 - [x] Modeling for battery degradation and state of health (SOH)
+- [x] Better Price models
+- [ ] Implementation of the Application Interface
 - [ ] Implementation of additional renewable energy simulation components (e.g., solar, wind)
 - [ ] Support for custom scenario creation and testing
 - [ ] Development of a graphical user interface (GUI) for easier interaction